octo-technology/OpenTezos/docs/michelson/tutorial.md

 Michelson is a stack-based language, which means that all the data (manipulated by the program) will be stacked on a single pile.
 The Michelson language provides stack operators to reorganize elements of the stack and other kinds of operators which consume the top elements of the stack.
 In this section, we will introduce basic stack-manipulation operators and illustrates them with simple examples.
 Then, in a second time, focus on the arithmetic operators and conditional branching.

+##### Type checking

+In this section, we will introduce Michelson instructions.
+In order to be able to operate these instructions require precise elements (of a certain type) on the stack in a specific order.
+If these expectations are not met then the type checking of the Michelson script would fail and the execution of the smart contract would stop.

 ##### Basic stack operators (PUSH DROP SWAP)

 The code of a smart contract is defined as a **sequence** of Michelson instructions.
 The **sequence** structure is defined by `{` and `}` and contains instructions separated by `;` (semi-colon).
 When executing a sequence the interpreter executes each instruction sequentially, one after the other, in the specified order.